jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

-This interface becomes useful if and when you want to implement `CrudRepository` method invocations for other `AsyncEvent` `Operations` not handled by SBDG’s `RepositoryAsyncEventListener`.
+This interface becomes useful if and when you want to implement `CrudRepository` method invocations for other `AsyncEvent` `Operations` not handled by [spring-boot-gemfire-name]’s `RepositoryAsyncEventListener`.

 The `AsyncEventOperationRepositoryFunction` interface is defined as
 follows: